 Tell them God would never give them a command, then deny them the tools they need to do it.
 God never sends us into battle without weapons.

-The weapons of our warfare are not of the flesh, but mighty through God, to the pulling down of strongholds (2 Corinthians 10:4).
+"For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds," (2 Corinthians 10:4).

-Tell them He has given them the weapons of prayer and the Word of God, and provided them whole armor of God as their protection (Ephesians 6:10-18).
+Tell them He has given them the weapons of prayer and the Word of God, and provided them whole armor of God as their protection.
+(See Ephesians 6:10-18.)

 Tell them in Psalm 119:9-11 they’ll find…

-9 Wherewithal shall a young man cleanse his way?
-By taking heed thereto according to Thy word.
+9 "How can a young man cleanse his way?
+By taking heed according to Your Word."

-11 Thy word have I hid in mine heart, that I might not sin against Thee.
+11 "Your Word I have hidden in my heart, That I might not sin against You."

 …of this battle for their soul.